Lockout/Tagout – Inspections

 While there is no way to give an exact number, there are ways to estimate, within an acceptable margin, the types of resources and efforts needed from the organization to implement a comprehensive Lockout / Tagout process backed up with accurate energy isolation procedures, reducing operational risk.

-With the following information, anyone can evaluate the costs associated to outsource the work compared to perform it internally with the organization resources.
+With the following information, anyone can evaluate the costs associated with outsourcing the work compared to performing it internally with the organization’s resources.

 Before heading out into the facility to work on a first machine, you may want to have a priority list in order to focus one the most important machineries.

 For each procedure, it is important to take the time to examine the machine and understand how it works, which isolation valves and breakers are connected to it and, write down what needs to happen to perform a safe LOTO.
 We recommend to gather information or get assistance from relevant employees if information lacks about all the parts of components and functions.